Kevin Zhang: 2022 Summer League with Phoenix Suns

 On July 8, 2022, Zhang was confirmed to play for the 2022 NBA Summer League, where he would play for the Phoenix Suns.
 The same day, he would make his debut against the Los Angeles Lakers for the first game, where Zheng would score five points in three minutes in a win for the Suns where then won 110-84.
 In his second game against the Washington Wizards, Zhang would play seven minutes, and would score five points, yet once again in a loss against them, where the score was 90-72.
 In his third game with the Dallas Mavericks, Zhang scored nine points in six minutes in a win against the Mavericks, where the score was 105-78.
 In the same game, he would also face off against fellow Chinese player, Guo Haowen.
 That would be Zhang's final game as he wouldn't play in game four against the Sacramento Kings, where the Suns would lose 76-94.

 Shangai Sharks (2025-present)

 On 29 August 2025, Zhang transferred to Shanghai Sharks.

 National team career

-Zhang joined the US national basketball team for training camp in preparation for the 2019 FIBA Basketball World Cup but did not make the final roster.
+Zhang joined the China national basketball team for training camp in preparation for the 2019 FIBA Basketball World Cup but did not make the final roster.

 Zhang was selected into the final roster of China men's national basketball team competing for the FIBA Asian Cup 2021 Qualifiers.

 He was included in China's squad for the 2023 FIBA Basketball World Cup qualification, and had his debut national match against Japan on 28 November 2021.